Bahia interior forests: Fauna

 Northern muriqui is an endareged species of Bahia interior forests.

 This ecoregion is poorly known.
 Recently, a new primate species was described, the Coimbra Filho's titi, and other primate, the Northern muriqui is endemic of Bahia interior forests ecoregion.
 The Stresemann's bristlefront, the rarest bird on the planet, is endemic to the Mata do Passarinho Reserve in the Bahia Interior Forests ecoregion.

 Conservation and threats

 Satellite picture of Bahia interior forests ecoregion (black line).
 In this image, it's possible to observe the deforestation degree of the ecoregion.

 Bahia interior forest is one of the most modified ecoregion in the atlantic forest region.
-Most forests remnants has less than 10 km^{2}, and even these are currently under strong pressure from anthropogenic activities, as wildfires, illegal logging and predatory hunting.
+Most forests remnants are less than 10 km^{2}, and even these are currently under strong pressure from anthropogenic activities, as wildfires, illegal logging and predatory hunting.
 Less than 2 percent of Bahia interior forests are protected as conservation units.
 The largest forest remnant of this ecoregion is the Rio Doce State Park, with 359 km^{2} of area.